Unless you actively go camping, then you may not have heard of something that is known as a leisure battery.

 We briefly touched on both portable and onboard leisure battery chargers earlier, but now let’s take a deeper look at what these devices are.
 Onboard chargers are a lot easier to explain so let’s begin with those.

-Onboard chargers are leisure battery chargers which, as their name suggests, are built-in to the design of your caravan or motorhome.
+Onboard chargers for your campervan leisure battery or caravan leisure battery are built-in to the design of your caravan or motorhome.

 Depending on the age of your caravan, these devices might be more or less efficient, but they do one primary job, and that is to keep your battery charged.